Negative Impacts of Tourism on the Environment

 Around the world are many ecotourism activities and sustainable tourism businesses that keep environmental values at the heart of their business practices.
 Conventional tourism businesses on the other hand don’t always consider natural resources, pollution and environmental degradation.

 Before you jet off on your next travel adventure be sure to take some environmental values with you.
-To reduce your ecological footprint as a tourist be sure to conserve the amount of water you use, dispose of waste appropriately, tread lightly on the land, and become aware of the local ecosystems you choose to visit.
-Wherever you may go in the world do your best to support green businesses and minimize your impact on the environment.
+To reduce your ecological footprint as a tourist, be sure to conserve the amount of water you use, dispose of waste appropriately, tread lightly on the land, and become aware of the local ecosystems you choose to visit.
+Wherever you may go in the world, do your best to support green businesses and minimize your impact on the environment.

 [2] https://goo.gl/1c2wZQ